aiven/aiven-docs/docs/products/kafka/howto/claim-topic.md

 1. In the **User group** field, select the group to be assigned as the owner.

    :::note
-   Users can belong to multiple groups, ensure you select the appropriate group.
+   Users can belong to multiple groups.
+Ensure you select the appropriate group.
    :::

 1. (Optionally) Enter a message for the approver explaining why you are claiming ownership.